issa-project/issa-pipeline/environment/containers/README.md

 ### virtuoso

-The virtuoso container provides storage for pipeline-generated Knowledge Graph and access to it via the SPARQL endpoint.
+The `virtuoso' container provides storage for pipeline-generated Knowledge Graph and access to it via the SPARQL endpoint.

 We deploy [OpenLink Virtuoso Enterprise Edition 7.2 Docker Image](https://hub.docker.com/r/openlink/virtuoso-closedsource-8) and configure it to be integrated into the pipeline.